giosil/wxdsb/README.md

 # WXDSb - IHE-XDSb implementation

-A programmable server and client IHE-XDSb implementation.
+A programmable server and client IHE-XDSb.

 ## Run locally on Docker